Key Points

 Step 1.
 Recreate the columns using Excel.
 Each bowler’s name is the field title.

 Step 2.
 Go to Tools and select Data Analysis as shown.
-If Data Analysis does not appear as the last choice on the list in your computer, you must click Add-Ins and click the Analysis ToolPak options.
+If Data Analysis does not appear as the last choice on the list on your computer, you must click Add-Ins and click the Analysis ToolPak options.

 Compare Data Sets - ANOVA Excel